microsoft/BotFramework-WebChat/README.md

 <hr />

-# Join the Web Chat team

-Bot Framework Web Chat is hiring!
-We are looking for a senior software engineer to join the team.
-Please see the [Microsoft job listing](https://careers.microsoft.com/us/en/job/867519/Senior-Software-Engineer) if you are interested in applying.

 # Version notes

 > This section points out important version notes.
 For further information, please see the related links and check the [`CHANGELOG.md`](https://github.com/microsoft/BotFramework-WebChat/blob/master/CHANGELOG.md)